 School fees are set by the Board of Governors in March each year and are then notified to all current students and accepted applicants.

 The King’s Hospital School fee invoices are issued half yearly in July and December.
-Fee invoices include the basic tuition/boarding fee.
-This fee includes most general incidental expenses, for example, routine medical attention on-site, teams travelling to games within the Dublin area, etc. For boarding students, the basic fee includes accommodation, meals, access to medical personnel, laundry, etc.
+Fee invoices include the basic tuition / boarding fee.
+The basic fee includes tuition and some general incidental expenses, for example, team members travelling to games within the Dublin area, etc. For boarding students, the basic fee includes tuition, accommodation, meals, laundry, routine medical attention on site, etc.

 The fee invoice will also include incidental charges which are additional to the basic school fee.
 These include personal accident insurance, school fees remission scheme, bluecoat magazine, parent’s association fee, transition year fee, additional text-books, external exam fees, prescriptions, day trips, etc.

-For further information on the basic fees and incidental charges applicable for the 2019/2020 academic year please review Fee Information.
+For further information on the basic fees and incidental charges applicable for the 2020/2021 academic year please review Fee Information

-For further information on the payment options available to parents for the 2019/2020 academic year please review Payment of Fees.
+For further information on the payment options available to parents for the 2020/2021 academic year please review Payment of Fees

 All school fees are payable in advance and are due, in full, prior to the first day of term in August and January unless the fee account is being paid through the direct debit payment option.